hirojimacanon/hirojimacanon/README.md

 <p align="center">
-★ hi! i'm hiro but you can just call me tenna/shin or whatever pony i'm cosplaying atm
+★ hi! i'm hiro but you can just call me tenna/shin or whatever pony i'm cosplaying atm. i hate vonbabbit
 </br> i never made a readme before so sorry if the decor is bland AF!!
 </br> 16, plz dont be weird! he/him, bpdtism.
 PLSS INTERACT IF U KNOW TETRO OR ELEVATOR HITCH
 </br>